Juris Doctor: Legal training in colonial North America and 19th-century United States

-Initially there was much resistance to lawyers in colonial North America because of the role they had played in hierarchical England, but slowly the colonial governments started using the services of professionals trained in the Inns of Court in London, and by the end of the American Revolution there was a functional bar in each state.
+Initially there was much resistance to lawyers in colonial North America because of their role in hierarchical England, but slowly the colonial governments started using the services of professionals trained in the Inns of Court in London, and by the end of the American Revolution there was a functional bar in each state.
 Due to an initial distrust of a profession open only to the elite in England, as institutions for training developed in what would become the United States they emerged as quite different from those in England.

 Initially in the United States the legal professionals were trained and imported from England.
 A formal apprenticeship or clerkship program was established first in New York in 1730 — at that time a seven-year clerkship was required, and in 1756 a four-year college degree was required in addition to five years of clerking and an examination.
-Later the requirements were reduced to require only two years of college education.
+Later the requirements were reduced to two years of college education.
 But a system like the Inns did not develop, and a college education was not required in England until the 19th century, so this system was unique.

 The clerkship program required much individual study and the mentoring lawyer was expected to carefully select materials for study and guide the clerk in his study of the law and ensure that it was being absorbed.
-The student was supposed to compile his notes of his reading of the law into a "commonplace book", which he would try to memorize.
-Although those were the ideals, in reality the clerks were often overworked and rarely were able to study the law individually as expected.
+The student was supposed to compile notes of his reading of the law into a "commonplace book", which he would try to memorize.
+Although those were the ideals, in reality clerks were often overworked and rarely able to study the law individually as expected.
 They were often employed to tedious tasks, such as making handwritten copies of documents.
 Finding sufficient legal texts was also a seriously debilitating issue, and there was no standardization in the books assigned to the clerk trainees because they were assigned by their mentor, whose opinion of the law may have differed greatly from his peers.